Carolina Ballet: Soloist

-Les Grands Ballet Canadiens de Montreal
+Les Grands Ballet Canadiens de Montreal: Demi-Soloist

-Christopher Rudd is a Jamaican born dance-maker who creates by blending contemporary ballet, modern dance, and at times the aerial artistries.
-He began dancing at age 9 in Miami, Florida in the Thomas Armour Youth Ballet’s Scholarship Program, led by Ruth Wiesen.
-At 11, Mr. Rudd became the first black child to dance the title role in George Balanchine’s “The Nutcracker”, an accomplishment for which ABC’s Peter Jennings named him Person of the Week in 1991.
-He attended New World School of the Arts High School, and Dance Theater of Harlem Summer Intensive for four summers on full scholarship.
+Christopher Rudd is a Jamaica-born dance-maker who creates by blending contemporary ballet, modern dance, and at times the aerial artistries.
+He began dancing at age nine in Miami, Florida in the Thomas Armour Youth Ballet’s Scholarship Program, led by Ruth Wiesen.
+At 11, Mr. Rudd became the first Black child to dance the title role in George Balanchine’s The Nutcracker, an accomplishment for which ABC’s Peter Jennings named him Person of the Week in 1991.
+He attended New World School of the Arts High School and Dance Theatre of Harlem Summer Intensive for four summers on full scholarship.

-Mr. Rudd has choreographed for the Alvin Ailey School Summer Intensive, Earl Mosley’s Institute of the Arts, Duke University, University of North Carolina School of the Arts, Alberta Ballet’s Workshop, Peter London Global Dance Company, Harlem Stage’s E-Moves, Ballet Divertimento in Montreal Canada, and Muiktheater Vorarlberg in Austria.
+Mr. Rudd has choreographed for the Alvin Ailey School summer intensive, Earl Mosley’s Institute of the Arts, Duke University, University of North Carolina School of the Arts, Alberta Ballet’s Workshop, Peter London Global Dance Company, Harlem Stage’s E-Moves, Ballet Divertimento in Montreal Canada, and Muiktheater Vorarlberg in Austria.
 Recently, he was commissioned to create a new work on Dance Now!
 Miami.
-His works have been seen in New York, Florida, Connecticut, Texas, North Carolina, Utah, Canada, France, Trinidad & Tobago, and Burkina Faso, Africa.
+His works have been seen in New York; Florida; Connecticut; Texas; North Carolina; Utah; Canada; France; Trinidad & Tobago; and Burkina Faso, Africa.

-Mr. Rudd was awarded choreographic residencies at the CUNY Dance Initiative, STREB Lab for Action Mechanics – where he was named one of 2015’s emerging artists and awarded The GO!
-Emerging Artists Commissioning Program by SLAM, Vendetta Mathea’s La Manufacture in Aurillac, France, and Norte Maar’s Dance at Socrates.
-In addition to being the first recipient of The New World School of the Arts Alumni Foundation’s Inspiration Grant, Mr. Rudd has been awarded grants from New Music USA, American Dance Abroad, Career Transition For Dancers, Harlem Stage’s Fund for New Work, World Learning Global Development & Exchange, U.S. Embassy Burkina Faso, and Arts Envoy—a program supported by the U.S. Department of State’s Bureau of Education and Cultural Affairs.
+Mr. Rudd was awarded choreographic residencies at the CUNY Dance Initiative; STREB Lab for Action Mechanics, where he was named one of 2015’s emerging artists and awarded The GO!
+Emerging Artists Commissioning Program by SLAM; Vendetta Mathea’s La Manufacture in Aurillac, France; and Norte Maar’s Dance at Socrates.
+In addition to being the first recipient of The New World School of the Arts Alumni Foundation’s Inspiration Grant, Mr. Rudd has been awarded grants from New Music USA, American Dance Abroad, Career Transition For Dancers, Harlem Stage’s Fund for New Work, World Learning Global Development & Exchange, US Embassy Burkina Faso, and Arts Envoy—a program supported by the US Department of State’s Bureau of Education and Cultural Affairs.

-“My goal is to communicate through movement by chiseling a work into existence.
+Rudd has said, “My goal is to communicate through movement by chiseling a work into existence.
 The search for what a piece says, its relevance, and its confirmation of some truth that deepens our understanding of who we are as humans is my driving force.”